BayDev20/JiggleJiggle/README.md

 ## Overview

+THIS IS HIGHLY DETECTABLE AND NOT DESIGNED TO AVOID WORK.

+This tool was designed to keep microsoft teams from closing.

 Mouse Jiggler is a simple Java program designed to keep your computer awake by intermittently moving the mouse pointer.
 This prevents the screen from entering sleep or screensaver mode.
 The program provides a user interface with "Start" and "Stop" buttons to control the mouse jiggling.
+Mouse functionality is maintained during use.

 ## Table of Contents